ChiSym/pygen/README.md

 It is straightforward to invoke existing PyTorch modules (instances of `torch.nn.Module`) from a generative function, and to train the parameters of these modules using PyTorch's built-in optimizers (in concert with custom gradient accumulation schemes).
 A DML generative function automatically constructs its own `torch.nn.Module` that has as children all PyTorch modules ever invoked during a traced execution of the generative function, that is accessible via the `get_torch_nn_module()` method.

+Because the address namespace is flat, selections are simply Python built-in `set`s and choice maps are simply Python built-in `dict`s.

 ## Limitations

 This implementation is designed primarily as a concrete reference point to aid in the design of a future version of Gen on top of PyTorch.